Skip to content

 Close-up of a temperature data logger installed near an HVAC vent, actively tracking temperature fluctuations over time to diagnose performance issues and maintain indoor climate stability.

 A temperature data logger is the most common type used in HVAC.
-It’s focused purely on tracking temperature over time and is ideal for:
+It’s focused purely on tracking temperature over time and is ideal for split systems, multi-zone setups, cold rooms, and server rooms.

-Some loggers also track humidity, which is great for mould-prone areas or customer complaints about “mugginess.”
+Many advanced loggers also track humidity, which is vital for mould-prone areas or investigating customer complaints about “mugginess” even when the AC is running.

 💬 Real Tradie Story: "I Used a Data Logger to Solve a Mystery"